motorium/ansible_webmin_role/README.md

 Role Name
 =========

-Ansible role to deploy Webmin web-based linux administration utility.
+Ansible role to deploy Webmin web-based linux administration utility, running as a systemd service.

-Webmin service will be available on https://host:10000.
+Webmin service will be available on https://hostip:10000.

 Default login will be the credentials of the installer user.